FAQs

 Startups & Emerging Companies (Israel)

-Startups & Emerging Companies covers work on behalf of emerging growth companies, startups, individual investors and VC funds.
+Startups & Emerging Companies covers work on behalf of emerging growth companies, startups and investors.
 Work may include early and late-stage venture financings, venture capital partnerships, regulatory compliance issues, other advisory work, and IPOs.
 Emerging markets of focus include technology, life sciences and clean energy.
 Work for funds investing into startups should be included under the Investment Funds submission.

 Transportation (Israel)